midovics/Causes-of-Death/README.md

+Causes of Death Analysis
+Analysis of the  Database using as part of CareerFoundry Data Analysis course

 Assessing mortality and morbidity (the prevalent diseases) provides an encompassing view of the health of populations and gives the stakeholders the opportunity to prepare for the upcoming trends in health.